oslabs-beta/TimeKube/README.md

 TimeKube focuses on the workflow of creating and organizing backups so that the data for your cluster is never lost and can be found and restored by any developer in your team.

 ## Features
-List the main features of your project.
-You can include a bullet-point list or a table.

-- Back up
-- Feature 2
-- Feature 3
+- Back up the state of your Kubernetes clusters securely to a file or on the cloud (AWS S3)
+- Organize and view previously saved backups
+- Retrieve backup files for restoring your Kubernetes clusters

 ## Installation
 Provide step-by-step instructions on how to install your project.
 Include any dependencies that need to be installed and any configuration that needs to be done.